Fusion1013/AvasarVault/Building Avasar/Major Locations/Separi/The City-State of Drufali/City-State of Drufali Overview.md

 Each of these four guilds have many subguilds that are more specialized.
 They join together a larger entity to hold more power within the city.
 The leaders of the major Guilds come together every Five years to elect candidates for the Governor position.
 #### [[Highstrider's Guild]]

 The Highstrider's Guild is a prestigious organization that encompasses warriors, knights, and mercenaries.
 Known for their exceptional combat skills and unwavering loyalty, members of the Highstrider's Guild are often sought after as protectors and enforcers.
 They uphold a strict code of honor and justice, ensuring the safety of the city-state and its inhabitants.
-The Highstrider's Guild is a prestigious organization that encompasses warriors, knights, and mercenaries.
-Known for their exceptional combat skills and unwavering loyalty, members of the Highstrider's Guild are often sought after as protectors and enforcers.
-They uphold a strict code of honor and justice, ensuring the safety of the city-state and its inhabitants.
-The Highstrider's Guild is a prestigious organization that encompasses warriors, knights, and mercenaries.
-Known for their exceptional combat skills and unwavering loyalty, members of the Highstrider's Guild are often sought after as protectors and enforcers.
-They uphold a strict code of honor and justice, ensuring the safety of the city-state and its inhabitants.
 #### [[Stoneswords' Guild]]
 The Stoneswords' Guild consists of skilled craftsmen, stonemasons, and architects who specialize in construction and the creation of impressive structures.
 They are renowned for their ability to carve intricate designs into stone and their expertise in building fortifications, grand monuments, and magnificent buildings that shape the city's skyline.